 A small bottle of water to clean your baby (and yourself…) after the meal is also practical, as well as really good baby wipes, like these ones.
 (Link to Amazon)

 Baby crackers and bananas are great snacks to bring along, as well as other finger foods.

-Another tip is to let your baby practise at eating semi-cold foods at home now and then, so you can just feed him on the go while traveling if you have to.
-A baby who has never tasted anything but perfectly heated foods is not likely to accept cold baby food even if he is starving.
+Another tip is to let your baby get used to eating semi-cold foods at home now and then, so you can just feed her or him on the go while traveling if you have to.
+A baby who has never tasted anything but perfectly heated foods is not likely to accept cold baby food even if starving.

-As a minimum, get a quote from a high-quality insurance company that provides good cover for children, such as Gerber.
-You can fill out a form to get a quote for a child life insurance from GerberLife here.
+As a minimum, get a quote from a high-quality insurance company that provides good cover for children.

 An Appropriate Medical Kit